keiryan/barebones-landing-form/README.md

-A barebones set up for a landing page form I will reuse all the time.
+A barebones set up for a landing page form I will likely reuse all the time.